sandbox-bio/sandbox.bio/src/content/datepro-07-text-processing/steps/Step01.md

 A problem that may occur with case sensitive matching is that some acronyms are defined with lowercase letters in the middle, such as ChEBI, and humans are not consistent with the way they mention them.
-The same acronym may be mentioned in their original form or with all letters in upper- case, or just some of them.
+The same acronym may be mentioned in their original form or with all letters in uppercase, or just some of them.
 Moreover, these inconsistent mentions sometimes may even be found in the same publication.

 #### Evaluation metrics